giving to dhanakosa

 We are happy to accept donations any time to support our mission of providing retreat facilities to introduce people to the Buddha Dharma, and allow all to attend retreats, regardless of financial ability.

-You can use the following link to make a donation via credit/debit card.
+You can use the following link to make a donation via Paypal or credit/debit card.
 Alternatively you can send us a cheque in the post or call to make a donation over the phone.

 Standing order donations help us by: